-If it is more than 60 days before a general election, a completed SBE-15 Polling Place Relocation form must be provided to the Department of Elections along with a copy of the ordinance or minutes from the local governing body.
-SBE-15 may be used for multiple purposes not involving polling place relocation (e.g., precinct line change, name change, town election date change).
+If it is more than 60 days before a general election, a completed Standard Polling Place Change form must be submitted through JIRA to the Department of Elections.
+The ticket must include: (i) a copy of the ordinance or minutes from the local governing body; and (ii) supporting documentation that shows the preclearance process was followed such as public hearing minutes or a copy of a certification of no objection.
+The Standard Polling Place Change form may be used for multiple purposes not involving polling place relocation (e.g., precinct line change, name change, change to the location of the general registrar's office).
 Please check the boxes on the form that describe the requested change and provide the required information (e.g. ADA compliance and electric company information for a polling place change).